jundalisay/spblist/content/en/research/socrates/simple-republic/book-8/chapter-1.md

 {{< /l >}}

-## Aristocracy is destryoed when the Four Castes become unequal
+## Aristocracy is destroyed when the Four Castes become unequal

 {{< l a="Socrates" >}}
 When your guardians are ignorant of the law of births, they will unite bride and bridegroom out of season.
 The children will not be goodly or fortunate.